-Several wildlife species have been identified as occurring in Japanese Gulch, which provides habitat and functions (e.g., feeding, rearing, nesting, refuge) for a range of wildlife species including deer, coyote, raptors, various small mammals, and numerous passerine birds (City of Mukilteo 1995).
+Several wildlife species have been identified as occurring in Japanese Gulch, which provides habitat and functions (e.g., feeding, rearing, nesting, refuge) for a range of wildlife species.
+In 2012, faculty, staff, and students from Edmonds Community College began conducting yearlyannual wildlife monitoring in both Japanese Gulch and Big Gulch.
+Several wildlife species have been identified and confirmed as occurring in Japanese Gulch in the Urban Waterfront environment and Big Gulch in the Urban Conservancy environment, which provide habitat and functions (e.g., feeding, rearing, nesting, refuge) for a range of wildlife species. including deer, coyote, raptors, various small mammals, and numerous passerine birds (City of Mukilteo 1995).
 In addition, a bald eagle, Canada geese, seabirds (unidentified), and great blue heron have been observed in the area (T. McKenzie and WDFW).